kulsoom-abdullah/kulsoom-abdullah.github.io/AWS-lambda-implementation/README.md

 # Cuisine classification of recipes, using AWS Lambda functions

-My blog post about this project is [published on Towards Data Science](https://towardsdatascience.com/https-towardsdatascience-com-end-to-end-recipe-cuisine-classification-e97f4ac22104 "Recipe Cuisine Classifier Blog post")
+My blog post about this project is [published on Towards Data Science](https://medium.com/towards-data-science/https-towardsdatascience-com-end-to-end-recipe-cuisine-classification-e97f4ac22104) and [archived in this repo](medium.md).

 ### AWS Related Files